 In fully maturity of the strategic phase, KM processes expand across enterprise (development, QA, product management, product marketing, marketing, billing, etc.) and development priorities tied to root causes are identified by support KM.

-In the recognition phase, knowledge is collected in multiple applications and repositories.
+In the recognition phase, knowledge created is collected in multiple applications and repositories.
 There is no unified search index or strategy, and therefore nothing gets found.

 The instantiation phase shows improvement as it identifies employee and customer knowledge repositories and is typically followed by a unified search strategy.